 - in the late 90s, we used page rank

 - early-mid 00s it was all about anchor text, number of links, domain name and on-page keywords

-- and now brand, quality links, value/utility of pages, interaction and social.
+- and now a brand, quality links, value/utility of pages, interaction and social.

-We’ve know for a while that Google use humans to rate pages and give bias to certain brands/pages/sites (partly thanks to a leaked document from one of the localization companies).
-This video from Matt Cutts (he run’s the team of people at Google who remove spam sites from the SERPs) gives his point of view on what does and doesn’t happen.
+We’ve known for a while that Google uses humans to rate pages and give a bias to certain brands/pages/sites (partly thanks to a leaked document from one of the localization companies).
+This video from Matt Cutts (he runs the team of people at Google who remove spam sites from the SERPs) gives his point of view on what does and doesn’t happen.

 Not much will change in multilingual search in 2014.
 You’ll still need to build a great site, make it crawlable, use standards, not have too strong a reliance on links, understand your end consumer, ensure your systems support the new locales/languages, interact with your users via social, build communities, add value and don’t (whatever you do) step outside the search engine guidelines.